solarbirdy/ambient-hvac/README.md

 It's not that ugly, but it's not exactly a script either.

 Copy all the .php files into an accessible directory on your webserver with typical permissions.
 Two additional files - tempWeatherDataCache and tempWindows - must be _writeable_ by the web server itself, and in the same directory.
+Put the css file into a subdirectory called "css" (or you could not, and edit the code to look for it in the same directory as everything else, that's okay too).
+The .ino file is for the arduino leonardo, so it can report physical vent/window status.

 That's not so bad, right?